 If at the end of the Delivery Term of Part 2, EPMI has failed to deliver to First Energy the Contract Quantity, EPMI shall pay to First Energy an amount which is equal to the Contract Quantity less the quantity of NYMEX MMBtu delivered and/or made available for delivery but not accepted by First Energy, multiplied by the price of a NYMEX MMBtu, which shall be calculated using the average price in U.S. dollars per ton, as quoted in the publication “Coal Daily” for the month of December 2001.

-If First Energy fails to accept any Coal made available for delivery by EPMI at any time during the Delivery Term of Part 2 EPMI shall do what it has to do to take the Coal elsewhere and First Energy shall not be entitled to receive any damages or cover remedy from EPMI and First Energy shall simply do without the Coal that it has failed to take delivery of.
-Further all such amounts of Coal shall be deemed to have been delivered by EPMI for the purposes of calculating the Contract Quantity delivered to First Energy during the Delivery Term.
+If First Energy fails to accept any Coal made available for delivery by EPMI at any time during the Delivery Term of Part 2, EPMI shall do what it has to do to take the Coal elsewhere and First Energy shall not be entitled to receive any damages or cover remedy from EPMI and First Energy shall simply do without the Coal that it has failed to take delivery of.
+Further, all such amounts of Coal shall be deemed to have been delivered by EPMI for the purposes of calculating the Contract Quantity delivered to First Energy during the Delivery Term.

 If at the end of the Delivery Term of Part 2, EPMI has delivered to First Energy a quantity of NYMEX MMBtu in excess of the Contract Quantity, First Energy shall pay to EPMI an amount which is equal to the quantity of NYMEX MMBtu delivered and/or made available for delivery but not accepted by First Energy less the Contract Quantity, multiplied by the price of a NYMEX MMBtu, which shall be calculated using the average price in U.S. dollars per ton, as quoted in the publication “Coal Daily” for the month of December 2001.